 The combined use of five different methods identified a total of 19 codons as candidates under positive selection for the L. boulardi venom RhoGAP sequences, most of which were found in the region corresponding to the RhoGAP domain (Figure 5B).
 In contrast, only 4 amino acids were detected as evolving under negative selection in the L. boulardi venom RhoGAPs, respectively (Figure 5C).
-The leucine at position 9 in LbGAP is located in the signal peptide, demonstrating the importance of this region.
-The other three amino acids in L. boulardi and most of those in V. canescens under negative selection are buried in the protein and are probably important for the structural stability (Figures 5D and 5E).
+The leucine at position 9 in LbmGAP is located in the signal peptide, demonstrating the importance of this region.
+The other three amino acids in L. boulardi and most of those in V. canescens under negative selection are buried in the protein and are probably important for the structural stability (Figures 5D and 5E and Supplementary Figure S6A).

 Interestingly, at least one radical change in charge and/or polarity of the corresponding amino acids was found for all selected codons (Figure 5B).
-For example, the polar uncharged serine residue at position 76 in LbGAP was replaced by a negatively charged lysine residue in LbGAP4 (Figure 5B).
+For example, the polar uncharged serine residue at position 76 in LbmGAP was replaced by a negatively charged lysine residue in LbmGAP4 (Figure 5B).
 Since radical changes are more likely to modify protein function than conservative changes, this suggests that the identified non-synonymous substitutions may be adaptive.
-Interestingly, the corresponding amino acids are mostly exposed on the surface of the protein and therefore likely to interact with partners (Figures 5D and 5E).
+Interestingly, the corresponding amino acids are mostly exposed on the surface of the protein and therefore likely to interact with partners (Figures 5D and 5E and Supplementary Figure S6A).

-We therefore generated site-specific mutants of LbGAP for 8 of the 19 amino acids under positive selection and compared their binding capabilities to Rho GTPases.
+We therefore generated site-specific mutants of LbmGAP for 8 of the 19 amino acids under positive selection and compared their binding capabilities to Rho GTPases.
 Two-hybrid analysis revealed a lack of interaction for five of the mutants, indicating that the corresponding amino acids are essential for interaction with Rac GTPases (Table 4).
 On the other hand, the remaining three mutants were still able to interact strongly with Rac1 and Rac2, suggesting that the corresponding amino acids are not involved in the interaction with Rac GTPases (Table 4).

-For the V. canescens calyx RhoGAP sequences, six amino acids were identified as candidates under positive selection and 19 under negative selection (Figures 6B and 6C).
-Four of the amino acids under positive selection are predicted to be exposed on the surface of the protein, indicating functional diversification in relation to interaction with partners as in L. boulardi (Figures 6D and 6E).
-Most of the amino acids under negative selection are buried within the protein and are likely to be important for structural stability (Figures 6D and 6E).
+For the V. canescens calyx RhoGAP sequences, six amino acids were identified as candidates under positive selection and 19 under negative selection (Figures 5G and 5H).
+Four of the amino acids under positive selection are predicted to be exposed on the surface of the protein, indicating functional diversification in relation to interaction with partners as in L. boulardi (Figures 5I and 5J and Supplementary Figure S6B).
+Most of the amino acids under negative selection are buried within the protein and are likely to be important for structural stability (Figures 5I and 5J and Supplementary Figure S6B).